ingadhoc/purchase/purchase_ux/README.rst

 #.
 Odoo consider that a purchase order on done state has nothing to be invoiced, we change that behaviour to keep it as on sale orders
 #.
 Make purchase quotations menu only visible with technical features
 #.
 Make purchase orders menu show all purchase records (quotations, and confirmed ones)
 #.
-Add print PO on purchase and done status
-#.
 Add button to force "invoiced" only for admin with tec features
 #.
 Add button to change the currency and update the prices of the order lines
 #.
 Add a to filter by PO with billable returns.